Program Guidelines - Gateway FY19

-- A final report for the first year of the Gateway grant (FY17)
+- A final report for the first year of the Gateway grant (FY19)

-- An application for Gateway funding for the second grant year (FY18)
+- An application for Gateway funding for the second grant year (FY20)

 All Gateway grantees are required to engage in, and report on, two advocacy activities each year.
-Advocacy must be completed and reported by June 1, 2017 (11:59PM ET).
+Advocacy must be completed and reported by May 31, 2019 (11:59PM ET).
+Grantees report annual advocacy activities via the CIP Management Tool.
 Learn more about Advocacy Requirements.

 ACKNOWLEDGEMENT OF FUNDING

-Grant recipients are required to credit the Massachusetts Cultural Council for funding.
+Grant recipients are required to credit the Mass Cultural Council for funding.
 Refer to Attachment D of your Contract Package or the online Credit and Publicity Kit for more details.
-You will be asked to confirm compliance with the MCC's Credit and Publicity Agreement when you report your advocacy activities.
+You will be asked to confirm compliance with the Mass Cultural Council’s Credit and Publicity Agreement in your Annual Report, via the CIP Management Tool.

-The MCC and its grantees are contractually committed to abide by state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, gender identity, or sexual orientation, and which require accessibility for persons with disabilities.
-The MCC’s grantees sign a contract certifying that they will comply with ADA and Section 504.
-The MCC aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
-Resources and additional information about accessibility are available on the MCC's website.
+The Mass Cultural Council and its grantees are contractually committed to abide by state and federal regulations which bar discrimination on the basis of race, gender, religious creed, color, national origin, ancestry, disability, age, gender identity, or sexual orientation, and which require accessibility for persons with disabilities.
+The Mass Cultural Council’s grantees sign a contract certifying that they will comply with ADA and Section 504.
+The Mass Cultural Council aims to help grantees understand their obligations and recognize the opportunities that increasing access can provide for both the public and the grantee.
+Resources and additional information about accessibility are available on the Mass Cultural Council’s website.

 Back to Top